VeerleDepestele/Trends_in_AI/les9_0_bias.md

 ### 5.1 pre-processing methods
 #### 5.1.1 pre-processing method: labeling and perturbation

-These mitigation methods that apply changes to the values of the training data.
+These are mitigation methods that apply changes to the values of the training data.
 Changes have been applied
 - to the ground truth labels (relabeling) or
 - to the remaining features (perturbation).